 This is one of those random experiences that can sometimes even surprise residents of Florida, in that not a lot of people have heard of this place (every time I speak to someone from Florida, I always get confused looks, which I assume to be more to do with how I’m pronouncing the name, until I write it down and confirm that they still have no idea where this place is).

-Located a 2 hour drive north of Orlando, Ichetucknee Springs State Park (where the river is) is a National Park and a fantastic way to explore the more natural side of Florida.
+Located a 2-hour drive north of Orlando, Ichetucknee Springs State Park is a National Park and a fantastic way to explore the more natural side of Florida.

-8.)
-Jet off to the Kennedy Space Centre
+9.)
+Visit the Kennedy Space Centre

-*Heads up -Dry Tortugas National Park is on an island not far from Key West (68 miles away) and as such, you have to fly in via seaplane which takes 40 minutes each way so this isn’t one of those trips you can do with you car.
+*Heads up -Dry Tortugas National Park is on an island not far from Key West (68 miles away) and as such, you have to fly in via seaplane which takes 40 minutes each way so this isn’t one of those trips you can do with your car.